Venice - Do & See

 Basilica di San Marco

 The full name in Italian is Basilica Cattedrale Patriarcale di San Marco, but people will know what you’re talking about if you say Saint Mark’s Basilica.
 This cathedral church is the most famous of churches in Venice, presenting an impressive mosaic exterior as well as a striking interior.

-The Grand Canal is the largest canal in town, almost 4 km long and at places as wide as 90 m with an average depth of 5 m.
+The Grand Canal is the largest canal in town, almost 4 km long and at places as wide as 90 metres with an average depth of 5 metres.
 Public transport is available in the form of vaporetti - water buses, gondolas and water taxis.
 There are plenty of famous buildings located along the river and it is crossed by three bridges.

 Peggy Guggenheim Collection

 Peggy Guggenheim was the wife of the artist Max Ernst and the museum is housed in Palazzo Venier dei Leoni, which is her former home.
 Her art collection were opened to the public in 1951 and people can now enjoy art from European and American art from the first half of the 20th century.